Chingjin Gaoshan You Ji Wulong Cha (Organic Chingjin High Mountain Oolong Tea)

 Grown at an elevation of 1800 meters on Chinjin Mountain in central Taiwan (Nantou County) this tea from Katie Yen is farmed without the use of pesticides or herbicides, It is USDA certified organic.
 The dry leaf is loosely rolled semi ball shape; the infused leaf reveals wonderful leaf sets of a deep jade color.
 The tea liquor is a clear rich yellow gold color.
 The nose displays deep autumnal fragrances and notes of pine needles, In the mouth the tea is viscous, and full bodied and round.
 There is a distinct buttery quality to the flavor followed by a long and satisfying finish.
 This is an exceptionally fine example of Taiwan Gaoshan tea.

 Grower: Yen Ching-Yu

 Cultivar: Qing Xin a.k.a.
 Oolong

 Harvest: Winter 2016

-Use between 3-5 grams of tea, about a heaping teaspoon.
+For an 8 oz cup, use between 3-5 grams of tea, about a heaping teaspoon.
 Pour water at 195°F (90° C) over the leaves and steep for approximately 90 seconds.
 Always remember to adjust steeping time depending on water temperature, amount of tea you have and personal flavor preference.
 Increase time and temperature slightly with each infusion.